ntietje1/wizard-archive/feature-roadmap.md

   - Folders under categories for organization
   - Sessions have custom auto-tagging on share, based on the current session
   - Folder view or flat view toggle for category pages with breadcrumb navigation
+- Maps
+  - Locations can be pinned onto a map image
+  - Future: Other types of tags allowed to be pinned
+  - Future: Embed maps as pins on other maps
+  - Future: Improve map UI

-Dev to-do list:
+# Dev to-do list:

 - disallow certain category names that would conflict with current paths
-- File upload (including sidebar integration)
-- Linking system ("#" syntax, allowing "mentioning" a note or note section by header)

-Planned user features road map
+# Planned user features road map

-- "Cover art" for campaigns, characters, locations, etc.
-  - Shows on cards on relevant pages
-  - Shows on hover cards
-  - Also includes other customization features
-  - Requires file upload
+- Wiki-style page linking (integrated with tag linking as well)
+  - Heading linking
+- Search feature
 - Character/Location note hover elements
   - DM customizable element that shows up on tag hover
   - What shows up for session tag hover?